rutolphis/VINF/README.md

 ## Usage
 Once the container is running, the system is set to execute multilingual searches on Wikipedia.
 Detailed usage examples and API information should be referred to in the project's documentation.

-## Contributing
-We welcome contributions!
-Please fork the repository, commit your updates, and submit a pull request.

-## License
-[Add your license information here]

 ## Contact
-For further information or support, contact us at [your email](mailto:rudinokrizan@gmail.com).
+For further information or support, contact me at [email](mailto:rudinokrizan@gmail.com).

-## Acknowledgements
-Special thanks to all the contributors and developers who have made this sophisticated multilingual search system possible.